nukucode/node-projects/README.md

 ![image](./assets/intro.png)

-# <center>🧑🏻‍💻 Node Projects</center>
+# <p align="center">🧑🏻‍💻 Node Projects</p align="center">

-<center>🚛 Beginner To Advanced Node.js Projects.
-Choose a project that aligns with your interests and skill level, and use it as an opportunity to learn and experiment with Node.js. </center>
+<p align="center">🚛 Beginner To Advanced Node.js Projects.
+Choose a project that aligns with your interests and skill level, and use it as an opportunity to learn and experiment with Node.js. </p>

 ## 📋 Table of Contents